yu052/DriverMP/README.md

 It is recommended to build the environment with conda.

 ## usage
+Download the latest release and unzip it.
+You will get the trained model and all scripts for prediction.
 The input file is the somatic mutation annotation format file (MAF).
-Once you have all the packages installed, you just need to run DriverMP.sh file like this:
+Once you have all the essential packages installed, you just need to run DriverMP.sh file like this:
 ```
 DriverMP.sh $MAF_file
 ```